org-metaeffekt/metaeffekt-documentation/metaeffekt-annex/README.md

 (normally induced from the license attribution) and secondary options (usually induced from the license texts or official annexes/amendments to the license text).

-E.g. the EPL-1.0 has a paragraph saying
+The EPL-1.0 specifically has a paragraph saying:

 *"In addition, after a new version of the Agreement is published, Contributor may elect to distribute the Program (including its Contributions) under the new version."*

 This is understood (also taking into account the EPL definition of a Contributor) as secondary license option.
-See also the European Public Licenses (EUPLs) or the CeCill licenses for prominent representatives of licenses with secondary license options.
+See also the European Public Licenses (EUPLs) or the CeCILL licenses for prominent representatives of licenses with secondary license options.

 The annex does not force into a choice, but reports immediate options as these may still have to be concluded.
 The Annex does explicitly not list secondary licenses options.
-However, once an effective license is concluded the annex will document this accordingly.
+However, once an effective license is concluded the annex will represent this accordingly.